Soundstream: Digital Tape Recorder

 During tape playback or while recording and monitoring from tape, the redundant tracks of recorded data from the transport were sent to data recovery circuitry.
 The first stage of data recovery was the data slicer which automatically detected and adjusted to the ideal threshold for detecting the zero crossings of the magnetic channel data.
 This reduced clock recovery jitter.
 Because the data recorded on tape are necessarily bandwidth-limited, the data slicer squared-up the data signals into binary logic level signals and then recovered clocks to match the incoming data streams.
 Additional circuitry located word boundaries and converted the data to parallel format.
 In the event of tape dropouts, an error-avoidance scheme selected the unaffected track's data.

-The selected data were then clocked into an Analogic MP1926A Digital-to-Analog Converter (DAC) at the original crystal-controlled sample rate.
-The DAC analog output signal was buffered by an Analogic MP201A distortion suppression amplifier (aka deglitching amplifier).
+The selected data were then clocked into an Analogic MP1926A digital-to-analog converter (DAC) at the original crystal-controlled sample rate.
+The DAC's analog output signal was buffered by an Analogic MP201A distortion suppression amplifier (aka deglitching amplifier).
 The MP201A suppresses the glitches present during the narrow segment of time that the binary input word to the DAC was transitioning from one sample to another.

 The analog signal from the distortion suppression amplifier was routed to the output low-pass (reconstruction) filter that is identical to the input anti-alias filter and then to NE5534 based output buffer amplifier with a discrete transistor output stage.
 Voltage and current gain sufficient for +20dBm into 150 ohms was provided by the output-buffer amplifier with the signal then output at the XLR connector on the DTR's rear panel.
 The output signal path from DAC to output XLR connector was DC coupled.